vt-vl-lab/cluster/README.md

 ```

 **NOTE:**
-- Please ask Joseph to get the initial password, then you can change it with `passwd`.
+- Please ask Yuliang to get the initial password, then you can change it with `passwd`.
 - Please create a new user and set up your own anaconda environment, CUDA and CUDNN are already set up.
 - The storage of these machines are not shared.